The Soviet Dynasty

 Most of post-war Europe was still in a re-building phase and that posed problems for an indoor sport such as basketball.
-Other than the 1951 championship, each of the remaining tournaments were held in football stadiums as there were no indoor facilities able to host basketball.
+Other than the 1951 Championship, each of the remaining tournaments were held in football stadiums as there were no indoor facilities able to host basketball.

 The exception was Paris in 1951.
 The venue was the Vel d’Hiver, a 12,000 seat velodrome (indoor cycling was a very popular sport in France).

-Moscow, Budapest, Sofia and Istanbul were the next 4 hosts and all used football stadiums.
+Moscow, Budapest, Sofia and Istanbul were the next four hosts and all used football stadiums.
 In most cases the court was on a raised stage, almost akin to a boxing ring, in the middle of the pitch, so that all spectators were able to see the game.

-Weather was of course a factor but on the whole ,the championships were not affected by rain.
+Weather was of course a factor but on the whole, the Championships were not affected by rain.
 There were some worries in Moscow as the event was held in late May, but fortunately the weather remained sunny.

 The last European Championship to be held outdoors was Istanbul in 1959, after which, FIBA introduced a rule ensuring that all host nations must have indoor arenas.

 For all the dominance of the Soviet Union, they could not complete a clean sweep of gold medals in the decade.
 The lapse came at the 1955 Championship in Budapest, Hungary.